 Heat olive oil in a large skillet over medium-high heat.
 Season both sides of pork chops with salt and black pepper and add to hot pan.
 Sear 2 to 3 minutes per side, until golden brown.
 Using tongs remove pork from pan and set aside.
 To the same pan over medium-high heat, add pears and onion.
 Sauté 3 minutes, until soft.
 Add the thyme and stir to coat.
 Cook 1 minute, until thyme is fragrant.
 Add the chicken broth, honey and vinegar and bring to a simmer.
 Return the pork chops to the pan and cook 3 to 5 minutes, until pork chops are tender and cook through.
 Transfer pork chops to a serving platter and pour over sauce with onions and pears.
 Top with feta cheese, parsley and toasted almonds.

-Calories 409 kcals, Cholesterol 84 mg, Total fat 0 g, Fiber 0 g, Saturated 5 g, Calcium 97 mg, Monounsaturated 2 g, Magnesium 66 mg, Polyunsaturated 0 g, Sodium 617 mg, Carb 31 g, Potassium 991 mg, Protein 39 g, Vitamin E 6 mg
+Nutrition information per serving for 4 servings: Calories 409 kcals, Cholesterol 84 mg, Total fat 0 g, Fiber 0 g, Saturated 5 g, Calcium 97 mg, Monounsaturated 2 g, Magnesium 66 mg, Polyunsaturated 0 g, Sodium 617 mg, Carb 31 g, Potassium 991 mg, Protein 39 g, Vitamin E 6 mg

 To toast whole, slivered, chopped or sliced almonds: Place in a single layer in a dry skillet, and turn heat to medium.
 Toast, stirring occasionally, until almonds are fragrant (2-5 minutes depending on the form of almonds you are toasting).
 If the almonds are blanched, let them turn golden brown; if they have skins, let their skins just begin to crackle.